Shachar297/Ldap-GoogleAuth/server/requirements/README.md

 * Start Ldap Server
 * Start NodeJs

-* This example goes automaticly when server starts, details are hard-coded within the [ldap-logic](../logic/ldap-logic.js).
+* This example goes automatically when server starts, details are hard-coded within the [ldap-logic](../logic/ldap-logic.js).
-* If you want to chane this, pass in to the argument to the [ldap-controller](../controllers/ldap-contoller.js) and change the and pass it on to the next module.
+* If you want to change this, pass in to the argument to the [ldap-controller](../controllers/ldap-contoller.js) and change the and pass it on to the next module.

-* Next, for test you will be printed the google QR-code, then you will need to scan it, if logged in successfuly.
+* Next, for test you will be printed the google QR-code, then you will need to scan it, if logged in successfully.

 * If you execute the addUser function under ldap-controller, you will be needed to pair a key which sent from google.